-HOURGLASS ICON - Indicates that a timed count is being taken.

-RADIATION ICON - The flashing radiation icon indicates that an alarm has been triggered and will remain until the radiation levels drop below the set alarm threshold.
-The radiation icon will continue to flash at the top of the display if an alarm has been muted.

-BACKLIGHT ICON - Indicates that the backlight has been turned on.

-AUDIO ICON - Indicates that the audio clicks will sound with each count collected.

-MUTE ICON - Indicates the audio has been turned off and the Ranger is operating in silent mode.
+- HOURGLASS ICON Indicates that a timed count is being taken. - RADIATION ICON The flashing radiation icon indicates that an alarm has been triggered and will remain until the radiation levels drop below the set alarm threshold.
+The radiation icon will continue to flash at the top of the display if an alarm has been muted. - BACKLIGHT ICON Indicates that the backlight has been turned on. - (c) AUDIO ICON Indicates that the audio clicks will sound with each count collected. - MUTE ICON Indicates the audio has been turned off and the Monitor 200 is operating in silent mode.
 While in silent mode, you will not hear the beeps that indicate turning on or off the alarm, turning on or off the timer or making changes in the menu.
 You can still activate the clicks by pressing the Audio button.
 The Mute function does not turn off the beeps from the Alarm or the Over Range feature.
-If you turn the unit off, you will have to turn the Mute feature back on if you wish to use it.

-RECORD ICON - Indicates that the readings are being recorded into the internal memory, which can be downloaded with the free Observer USB Software.
+If you turn the unit off, you will have to turn the Mute feature back on if you wish to use it. - RECORD ICON Indicates that the readings are being recorded into the internal memory, which can be downloaded with the free Observer USB Software.
 The record icon will flash when the on board memory is full.